 No, all books and materials are available in the online Canvas courses.
 Those living outside of the King County area may need to stay overnight during the 3-day Summer Institute held on the UW Seattle campus and thus may incur a lodging expense.

 No, the tuition rate is the same for in-state and out-of-state residences.

-The Summer Institute is held at the wǝɫǝbʔaltxʷ – Intellectual House.
+The Summer Institute is primarily held at the wǝɫǝbʔaltxʷ – Intellectual House.
 This interactive experience allows participants to meet other cohort members and become familiar with the components of the online program.

 The culminating project allows participants to experientially work in collaborative engagement with a project of their choice that incorporates learned content in your profession.